Playing On: An interview with Jim Pope on life-changing theatre

-Playing ON theatre company is a platform for disenfranchised communities whose voices are seldom heard.
-Through uniting experts by experience and professionals, the troupe’s work has a wide reach and is dedicated to understanding all sides of complex narratives.
-We caught up with Artistic Director Jim Pope as they celebrate their 10th anniversary to hear his reflections and how they are working to further propel the benefits of this transformative approach to theatre.
+Playing On theatre company is a platform for disenfranchised communities whose voices are seldom heard.
+Through uniting experiential and professional experts, the troupe’s work has a wide reach and is dedicated to understanding all sides of complex narratives.
+We caught up with Artistic Director Jim Pope as they celebrate their tenth anniversary to hear his reflections and how they are working to further propel the benefits of this transformative approach to theatre.

-First, congratulations on your 10 year anniversary!
-Playing ON has reached so many disenfranchised communities since the company was founded, where have you found your work to be most impactful?
+First, congratulations on your ten-year anniversary!
+Playing On has reached so many disenfranchised communities since the company was founded, where have you found your work to be most impactful?

 By using improvisation, patients could show their ability to adapt, be resilient and negotiate real-life situations.
 In a normal hospital environment, it can be difficult for psychiatrists to predict how patients will react in unpredictable situations outside clinical consultations.
 Our improvisation work gave medical professionals a completely different insight.